riodelphino/zk-snacks-explorer.nvim/README.md

 Snacks source for zk, based on `Snacks.explorer`.

 > [!Caution]
-> This repository is experimental.
+> This repository is still experimental.
+And this `README.md` is also work in progress.
 > Be careful to use it.
 > Any PR is apprecieated.